European anchovy: Zuiderzee and English Channel

 Formerly they were caught in large numbers off the coast of the Netherlands in summer when they entered the Wadden Sea and Zuiderzee.
 After the closing of the Zuiderzee they were still found in the Wadden Sea until the 1960s.
 They were also caught in the estuary of the Scheldt.

 There is reason to believe that anchovies at the western end of the English Channel in November and December migrate from the Zuiderzee and the Scheldt in the autumn, returning there the following spring.
 They were believed to be an isolated population, for none come from the south in summer to occupy the English Channel, though the species does exist off the coast of Portugal.
 The explanation appears to be that in summer, the shallow and landlocked waters of the Zuiderzee and the sea off the Dutch coast get warmer than the coastal waters off Britain, so anchovies can spawn and maintain their numbers in warmer Dutch waters better.

 Dutch naturalists on the shores of the Zuiderzee first described their reproduction and development.
 Spawning takes place in June and July.
 The eggs are buoyant and transparent like most fish eggs, but are unusual in being sausage-shaped, instead of globular.
 They resemble sprat and pilchard eggs in having a segmented yolk and no oil globule.
 Larvæ hatch two or three days after fertilization, and are minute and transparent.
 In August young specimens, c.
 1+1/2 to 3+1/2 in in length, are found in the Zuiderzee, and these must derive from the previous summer's spawning.

 There is no evidence to decide the question whether all the young anchovies as well as the adults leave the Zuiderzee in autumn, but, considering the winter temperature there, it is probable that they do.
-Eggs have also been found in the Bay of Naples, near Marseilles, off the coast of the Netherlands, and once at least off the coast of Lancashire.
+Eggs have also been found in the Bay of Naples, near Marseille, off the coast of the Netherlands, and once at least off the coast of Lancashire.
 The occurrence of anchovies in the English Channel has been carefully studied at the Marine Biological Association Laboratory in Plymouth.
 They were most abundant in 1889 and 1890.
 In the former year considerable numbers were taken off Dover in drift nets of small mesh used for the capture of sprats.
 In the following December large numbers were taken together with sprats at Torquay.
 In November 1890 a thousand of the fish were obtained in two days from the pilchard boats fishing near Plymouth; these were caught near the Eddystone.